sierkov/daedalus-turbo/README.md

 cd dt
 ```

-Run the following commands to prepare and start a container:
+Run the following commands to prepare and start a container while replacing:
+- /your-cardano-node with the path to your directory with a copy of ImmutableDB.
+- /your-indices with the location where you'd like the newly built indices shall be stored.
 ```
-docker build -t dt -f Dockerfile.test . docker run -it --rm -v /your-cardano-node/immutable:/data/immutable -v /your-local-folder-in-which-to-save-indices:/data/indices dt
+docker build -t dt -f Dockerfile.test . docker run -it --rm -v /your-cardano-node/immutable:/data/immutable -v /your-indices:/data/indices dt
 ```

 Within the container run the following commands to create the indices
-and perform a transaction-history reconstruction for your a given stake key:
+and perform a transaction-history reconstruction for your a given stake key.
+The string stake1XXXXXX must be replaced with the stake key of your choosing.
 ```
 sudo chown -R dev:dev /data/indices
 ./create-index /data/immutable /data/indices